 We’ve gotten justice for numerous victims of hit-and-run accidents, and we can do the same for you.
 Below we share some of our expert knowledge about this awful occurrence.

-A hit and run is any accident in which “a vehicle hits a person, object or vehicle and the driver knowingly leaves the scene without providing their information.”
+in which “a vehicle hits a person, object or vehicle and the driver knowingly leaves the scene without providing their information.”
 (Source) This is an important distinction because it’s not always a car hitting another on the road than driving away.
 Allstate once reported that the majority of hit and runs involve a parked car, with the perpetrator leaving as if nothing happened.
 Sadly, a hit and run can also involve a car hitting a pedestrian then leaving the scene.

 Perpetrators of a hit and run can leave the scene for multiple reasons: